CharlesWB/Amiacs-Arcade-Cabinet/models/README.md

 ### Fonts Used

-* Arial for all text
+* Arial for all text.

 In Inkscape, Document Resources also has a list of the fonts used in the file.